 From this point, there-on, I learned the ropes of the operation, how to set up, install, deploy, and manage servers.
 This could not be possible without the support – attended seminar enhancements, workshops related to Information Technology (IT).

-To develop a website from scratch for the DepEd Davao City Division Office, finally launching it in the Regional Level.
+To develop a website from scratch for the DepEd Davao City Division Office, finally launching it at the Regional Level.

-In the training, we configure, setup, streamline, harden software and hardware firewalls.
-We implement web content filtering, network health monitoring, lastly attending to user queries and performing coma inducing technical support, was not easy task for a a one man army.
+In the training, we configure, set up, streamline, harden software and hardware firewalls.
+We implement web content filtering, network health monitoring, lastly attending to user queries, and performing coma-inducing technical support, which was no easy task for a one-man army.

 June 2008, I was reassigned to Manuel Roxas Elementary School under Sta.
 Ana District to work at the school guidance office doing menial jobs and later on introduced a website of their own.

 As of July of 2011, finally, after serving approximately seven (7) and a half (1/2) years working as rank and file employee at the office, I applied for and landed a teaching job at Pablo Lorenzo Lorenzo National High School of Mandug, Buhangin, Davao City.